qyh214/wow_addons_private_use/AddOns/DBM-Challenges/README.md

 Features:
 * Helpful combat warnings & timers for all of the Proving Grounds challenges added in Mists of Pandaria and beyond.
-* Helpful combat warnings & timers for Legion's Broken Shore scenario quests offered by Mage Tower in patch 7.2
+* Helpful combat warnings & timers for Legion's Broken Shore scenario quests offered by Mage Tower in patch 7.2 (and 9.1.5+)
 * Helpful combat warnings & Timers for Battle for Azeroth N'Zoth Vision scenarios added in patch 8.3
 * Helpful combat warnings & Timers for Shadowlands Torghast scenario added in patch 9.0
 * All warnings are configurable through DBM GUI